pascal-fb-martin/pidcc/README.md

 ## Status

-The PiDcc program prints status, error and debug messages to its standard output.
+The PiDCC program prints status, error and debug messages to its standard output.
 The syntax on an output line is:

 ```
 ('#' | '*' | '!' | '$') ' ' TIMESTAMP ' ' TEXT ...